 But I prefer another phrase to describe Lander’s account: “Whig history.”
 The term comes from the Europeanist Herbert Butterfield.
 In a classic 1931 essay, Butterfield wrote that Whig history was “the tendency in many historians to write [English history] on the side of Protestants and Whigs, to praise revolutions provided they have been successful, to emphasize certain principles of progress in the past and to produce a story which is the ratification if not the glorification of the present.”

 The term has become historical shorthand for one way to use history as a political tool.
 It rationalizes the status quo, wins the allegiance of the establishment, justifies the dominance of those in power.
-One immediate tip-off to a Whiggish historical account is the use of melodramatic terms such as “heroes” in the title.
+One immediate tip-off to a Whiggish historical account is the use of triumphalist or melodramatic terms such as “heroes” in the title.

 Lander’s piece is called “The heroes of CRISPR.”